Saturday, September 12, 2009

 Portuguese Fisherman's Stew

 One of my favorite restaurants here in New Hampshire is called the Galley Hatch.
 The first time I had this entree at the restaurant I loved it.
-I order it everytime we go there for dinner.
+I order it every time we go there for dinner.

 Ingredients